 Changes to the key personnel in an organisation must be notified to CAA.

 Please ensure that the CAA policy on fitness of character is fully understood before submission of an application.

 You can add or remove/change the details of one or several people, including identifying their role(s) and the types of approval(s) they have responsibility for, by completing the Change of Accountable Manager or Nominated Postholder form.
-This form caters for both CAA approvals as well as BCAR (national) approvals.
+This form caters for both Part 21 aircraft and non-Part 21 aircraft approvals.
 There is no charge for changes of personnel.

 To help us progress your application please send a copy of your draft exposition to firstname.lastname@example.org or attach/upload the draft exposition to the online application form (where applicable).